bizboz1981/CI3-flask-books/README.md

 5. Deploy the application to Heroku: ```git push heroku main```
 6. Run the database migrations on Heroku: ```heroku run flask db upgrade```
 7. Open the dployed application: ```heroku open```

+I would like to thank my mentor Jack Wachira for his help and advice.